In this post, You will learn about spread in forex, and answer the question – what is spread in forex ?.

 The obvious question that has come to your mind, how do I gain or lose?
 The matter is simple, you have bought the currency with respect to the base currency at one price and when you sell it in the Forex market at any later time, the price of the currency with respect to the base currency may put up or go down.
 So when you decide to sell the quote currency, the difference is your gain or loss.
 But, several factors are in your profit from trading and spread is one of the most important factors.

 In between your buying the base currency and selling it at a later time, lies the concept of spread in Forex.
-If you want to know, what is spread in Forex, we have to dwell deep into the matter.
+If you want to know, what is spread in Forex, Let’s dwell deep into the matter.
 There a few terms and concepts you need to understand.

 In Forex trading, at any point in time, you are dealing with two currencies called Currency pair or Forex.
 In Currency pair, the value of one currency is measured with respect to the value of another.
 As stated above, one is called the base currency and another quote currency.